 There are a variety of useful Pokémon for nearly any battle you encounter in Pokémon Go.
-It doesn’t matter what Pokémon you have to fight against, you can usually find the ideal candidate to take them on and counter them.
 For those looking for a Fighting-type Pokémon to use when battling a Team Rocket member, in a raid, or to use against other trainers, you want to consider Machamp, one of the best Fighting-type Pokémon available.
-What’s the best moveset it can learn?
+To fully utilize in a battle, what is the best moveset for it to learn?

 Machamp is a Fighting-type Pokémon.
 It’s weak to Fairy, Flying, and Psychic-type moves, but it’s resistant to Bug, Dark, and Rock-type attacks.
-It has a maximum CP of 3,056, an attack of 234, a defense of 159, and stamina of 207.
+For PvP, it has a maximum CP of 3,056, an attack of 196, a defense of 137, and a stamina of 175.
+For PvE, it has an attack of 234, a defense of 159, and a stamina of 207.
 Despite not having the highest CP in the game, it’s an incredible Fighting-type Pokémon, and many trainers have likely seen another player use them in the battle league, the game’s PvP mode.

 Here are all of the moves Machamp can learn.

 - Bullet Punch (Steel-type) – 6 damage, 3.5 energy per turn (3 damage per turn)

 - Counter (Fighting-type) – 8 damage, 3.5 energy per turn (4 damage per turn)

 - Karate Chop (Fighting-type) – 5 damage, 3.5 energy per turn (2.5 damage per turn)

 - Close Combat (Fighting-type) – 100 damage, and 45 energy (Has a 100% change to lower the user’s defenses by 2.)

 - Cross Chop (Fighting-type) – 50 damage, and 35 energy

 - Dynamic Punch (Fighting-type) – 90 damage, and 50 energy